-If you haven’t yet had the pleasure of heading out to the Watercress Creek Olive Festival do yourself a favour and check it out this year when the festival returns on April 10.
+If you haven’t yet had the pleasure of heading out to the Watercress Creek Olive and Limes Festival do yourself a favour and check it out this year when the festival returns on April 16.

 The festival is held on Bernie and Lorraine Mahon’s olive and lime farm about 20 minutes north of the Ipswich CBD.

 It started out as this small country market and has grown into an amazing day out with tastings, tours, picnics and a diverse range of market stalls on the 7.5ha farm.

 Taste testing olive products

 During the Olive Festival you can line up to taste test some of the products made on site, including fresh and baked olives, olive oil, tapenades, jams, lime cordial and much more!

 And you can buy the products straight from the farm as well as watch some live product demonstrations on how to use olives in cooking and how to marinate olives.